-Above: The modest sleeping quarters with concrete brick walls–according to the Cape Cod Modern House Trust, Zehnder was influenced by the geometric concrete bunker formations in Normandy.
+Above: The modest sleeping quarters have concrete brick walls–according to the Cape Cod Modern House Trust, Zehnder was influenced by the geometric concrete bunker formations in Normandy.

 Above: Concrete walls continue into the bathroom.

-N.B.: This post is an update; the original story ran on August 9, 2010 as part of our Cape Cod Modern issue.
+N.B.: This post is an update; the original story ran August 9, 2010, as part of our Cape Cod Modern issue.

 You need to login or register to view and manage your bookmarks.

 Have a Question or Comment About This Post?Join the conversation